-We encourage those covering the events to pre-register via e-mail, so that we can have a media packet ready for you upon arrival.
+We encourage those covering the events to pre-register via e-mail so that we can provide whatever assistance you may need with your coverage.

-The Manzanar Committee has also established guidelines that all print, broadcast, and Internet media, along with any film/video crew or commercial photographer, must follow while covering the 48th Annual Manzanar Pilgrimage and/or the 2017 Manzanar At Dusk program (please download this document at):
+The Manzanar Committee has also established guidelines that all print, broadcast, and Internet media, along with any film/video crew or commercial photographer, must follow while covering the 49th Annual Manzanar Pilgrimage and/or the 2018 Manzanar At Dusk program (please download this document at):

 Be advised that the National Park Service (NPS), which administers the Manzanar National Historic Site, has established guidelines for media, and generally requires permits for filming.
 The guidelines for coverage of the Pilgrimage do not supersede those of the NPS.
 Rather, they are meant to complement NPS guidelines for the afternoon Manzanar Pilgrimage event only.
 Please be sure to review their guidelines at https://www.nps.gov/manz/planyourvisit/permits.htm, and file the necessary permit requests before making the trip to Manzanar.

 If you have questions, or if you need further information prior to the events, please send e-mail to email@example.com.